redstonerodent/continuousEngine/README.md

 ## Installation

 You will need Python 3.7 or later (for async) and pygame 2.0.0 or later.
-Everything has been tested in Python 3.8.7 and pygame 2.0.1.
+Everything has been tested most recently in Python 3.9.5 and pygame 2.0.1.
 The instructions below may not work if your system is different enough from mine (Ubuntu 18.04).

 ### Python

-You can get Python 3.8 from [Python's website](https://www.python.org/), or, if you're on Linux, probably with your package manager (on Ubuntu using apt, `sudo apt install python3.8`).
-I suggest making 3.8 the default Python version, which (at least on Ubuntu) you can do with `update-alternatives`; otherwise, replace `python` with `python3.8` in all the following commands.
+You can get Python 3.9 from [Python's website](https://www.python.org/), or, if you're on Linux, probably with your package manager (on Ubuntu using apt, `sudo apt install python3.9`).
+I suggest making 3.9 the default Python version, which (at least on Ubuntu) you can do with `update-alternatives`; otherwise, replace `python` with `python3.9` in all the following commands.

 ### Pygame